Register a Company

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Most virtual assistants charge by the hour and rates can range from $20 to $40 in Australia, with the average rate being around $27 per hour.

 Your pricing will depend on factors such as the requirements of each job and your own experience.
-If you have high expertise in certain areas you could set your rates anywhere between $40 to $200 per hour for certain jobs.
+If you have high expertise in certain areas, you could set your rates anywhere between $40 to $200 per hour for specific jobs.

 There are lots of factors to consider when setting your prices.
 Take your time with this and do some research to see what other virtual assistants are charging in your area.

 The online space provides multiple opportunities to attract clients for your virtual assistant business from leveraging your social media presence and blogging to building an email list and making YouTube videos.